 11:30am – Business meeting

 If you are registered for the NSFA AGM, you are automatically registered for the FSNS Annual Meeting.
-If you would like to register for the FSNS Annual Meeting separately please contact us.
+If you would like to register for the FSNS Annual Meeting separately please contact us or register online.

 The Human Side of Farming: Mental Health in Canadian Agriculture